mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/2.0.5/index.md

 ### DC/OS Fixed and Improved Issues

 - Fixed a critical error in Metronome where existing jobs appear to be lost after upgrade.
 (COPS-6174)
+- Fixed an issue with unmounting external persistent volumes in Mesos.
+(COPS-5920)

 # Marathon Fixed and Improved Issues

-- Fixed an issue with unmounting external persistent volumes in Marathon.
-(COPS-5920)
 - You can see a full list of fixed and improved issues for Marathon in the [Marathon Changelog](https://github.com/mesosphere/marathon/blob/master/changelog.md).